 Create a multi-room group for music

-Tap + and then tap Add group.
-Give the group a name, then you'll see all the devices you can add to that group.
-Then just say "play music [group name]" and you have a multi-room experience.
+Tap + and then tap Add group or combine speakers.
+Give the group a name, and you'll see all the devices you can add to that group.
+Then, just say "play music [group name]" and you have a multi-room experience.
 Sadly, you can't use third-party Alexa devices (like the UE Megablast or Sonos One) in groups.

 Change the default music service